Double Top Stitch Seam| The Simple Trick To Level Up Your Sewing

 Double top stitch

 I’ve since used double topstitching on everything from decorative pillowcases to denim jackets.
 I’ll share my journey with double topstitching and show you how you can master it too.
-No matter your skill level!
+No matter your skill level with double top stitch!

 I started by aligning the wrong sides of the fabric together